-The FDEP is the primary enforcer of FAWPCA and is responsible for developing its rules and laws.
-FAWPCA provides the FDEP with judicial and administrative remedies.
-The department may institute a civil action in a court of competent jurisdiction or an administrative proceeding to establish liability and to recover damages for any injury to the air, waters, or property, including animal, plant, and aquatic life, of the state caused by any violation.
+FDEP is the primary enforcer of FAWPCA and is responsible for developing its rules and laws.
+FAWPCA provides FDEP with judicial and administrative remedies.
+FDEP may institute a civil action in a court of competent jurisdiction or an administrative proceeding to establish liability and to recover damages for any injury to the air, waters, or property, including animal, plant, and aquatic life, of the state caused by any violation.

-For a complete list of the duties, powers, and requirements of the FDEP under FAWPCA, contact the FDEP.
+For a complete list of the duties, powers, and requirements of FDEP under FAWPCA, contact FDEP.

 What are the penalties under FAWPCA?

-Any person that causes pollution which harms or injures human health or welfare, animal, plant, or aquatic life or fails to obtain a required permit under FAWPCA is liable for the damage cause and subject to a civil penalty for each offense in an amount of not more than $10,000 per offense.
+Any person who causes pollution that harms or injures human health or welfare, animal, plant, or aquatic life or fails to obtain a required permit under FAWPCA is liable for the damage caused and subject to a civil penalty for each offense in an amount of not more than $15,000 per offense.

-Any person that willfully causes pollution which harms or injures human health or welfare, animal, plant, or aquatic life is guilty of a felony of the third degree and subject to a fine of not more than $50,000 or by imprisonment for 5 years, or by both, for each offense.
+Any person who willfully causes pollution that harms or injures human health or welfare, animal, plant, or aquatic life is guilty of a felony of the third degree and subject to a fine of not more than $50,000 or by imprisonment for 5 years, or by both, for each offense.

-Any person that due to reckless indifference or gross careless disregard causes pollution which harms or injures human health or welfare, animal, plant, or aquatic life is guilty of a misdemeanor of the second degree and subject to a fine of not more than $5,000 or by 60 days in jail, or by both, for each offense.
+Any person who due to reckless indifference or gross careless disregard causes pollution that harms or injures human health or welfare, animal, plant, or aquatic life is guilty of a misdemeanor of the second degree and subject to a fine of not more than $10,000 or by 60 days in jail, or by both, for each offense.

 Chapter 403, Florida Statutes, Sections 403.011 to 403.0611